IRTF-HRPC/drafts/draft-association.md

    “In the digital age, the exercise of the rights of peaceful assembly and association has become largely dependent on business enterprises, whose legal obligations, policies, technical standards, financial models and algorithms can affect these freedoms”.

     - Annual Report to the UN Human Rights Council by the Special Rapporteur on the rights to freedom of peaceful assembly and of association (2019).

     We shape our tools and, thereafter, our tools shape us.
          - John Culkin (1967)

 The current draft continues the work started in “Research into Human Rights Protocol Considerations” {{RFC8280}} by investigating the impact of Internet protocols on a specific set of human rights, namely the right to freedom of assembly and association.
-Taking into consideration the international human rights framework regarding  freedom of assembly and association, the present document seeks to deepen the relationship between this human right and Internet architecture, protocols, and standards.
-In that way, we continue the work of the Human Rights Protocol Consideration Research Group, as laid out in its charter, where one of the research aims is “to expose the relation between protocols and human rights, with a focus on the rights to freedom of expression and freedom of assembly” {{hrpc-charter}}.
-The conclusions may inform the development of new guidelines for protocol developers.
+Taking into consideration the international human rights framework regarding the human right to freedom of assembly and association, the present document seeks to deepen the relationship between this human right and Internet architecture, protocols, and standards.
+In that way, we continue the work of the Human Rights Protocol Consideration Research Group, as laid out in its charter, where one of the research aims is “to expose the relation between protocols and human rights, with a focus on the rights to freedom of expression and freedom of assembly” {{HRPC-charter}}.
+The conclusions may inform the development of new guidelines for protocol developers in draft-irtf-hrpc-guidelines.

+The research question of this document is: what are the protocol development considerations for freedom of assembly and association?

 Vocabulary used
 ===============